Car Won’t Move In Any Gear In Automatic Transmission: 7 Potential Causes

 2. Dirty or Low Level Of Transmission Fluid

-In automatic transmissions, the transmission plays the same role as blood plays in our body.
+In automatic transmissions, the transmission fluid plays the same role as blood plays in our body.

 Transmission fluid has the following functions: